Soil & Water - About the Commission

 Commission Members

-Barbara Bleiweis is the Chair of the Soil and Water Conservation Commission, the Chair of the Mecklenburg Soil and Water Conservation District (SWCD), and the President of the North Carolina Association of Soil and Water Conservation Districts.
+Barbara Bleiweis is the Chair of the Soil and Water Conservation Commission, the Chair of the Mecklenburg Soil and Water Conservation District (SWCD), and the Past President of the North Carolina Association of Soil and Water Conservation Districts.
 She has served on the Mecklenburg SWCD Board of Supervisors since 2017 and is in her second elected term.
 She is active within the National Association of Conservation Districts advocating for national conservation policies and serves on the Public Lands and the Water and Climate committees.
 She is a Board member of the North Carolina Foundation for Soil and Water Conservation.
 She also serves on the Charlotte Water Advisory Committee since 2015.
 Ms. Bleiweis has two adult children and lives in Charlotte with her three cats.

-Ms. Bleiweis's term ends in January 2026.
+Ms. Bleiweis's term ends in January 2027.

 In May 2023, Mr. Baker retired from a 30-year career as a conservation district employee, serving in both Pamlico and Craven Counties.
 During his time as a district employee, Mr. Baker served the NC Conservation District Employees Association as the Area 6 Representative, Chair of the Employee Development Committee, and DEA Chaplin.
 Mr. Baker has been a member of the Pamlico Soil and Water Conservation District Board of Supervisors since 2008, where he has served as both District Chair and Area 6 Chair.
 In November 2023, Mr. Baker returned to the partnership, accepting a part- time position with the Division of Soil & Water Conservation for the purpose of assisting and providing training to the newer district employees in Carteret, Craven, Jones, Lenoir, Onslow, and Pamlico Counties and to assist NRCS with managing their current workload.